-C. Distributed encoding
+Distributed encoding:

 Both the models in Figure 1 and Figure 2 represent examples of "local encoding", in which each node represents one feature.
 A model which encodes a single feature as a pattern of activations among several nodes embodies what is called is called "distributed encoding", and can store considerably more information in a given number of input nodes.
+A set of 7 binary nodes is sufficient to encode any of the ASCII characters; a 50X7 matrix of binary nodes can encode the English sentence "The quick red fox jumped over the lazy brown dog," -- or any other string of fifty ASCII characters -- including capitalization and punctuation.
+The set of 5 X 10 brains, each of which consists of 10 neurons, can and do encode all the cognitive structure of all the minds on earth at any given moment.

-1 As suggested earlier, in the more general case of multidimensional energy flows, it is possible to find arrays in which the nodes are themselves multidimensional.
-A multidimensional node can represent more than one value simultaneously.
-This is quite a common case particularly in social networks, where nodes are typically themselves networks on another level of analysis.
-Like unidimensional nodes, multidimensional nodes might take on binary, multivalued or continuous values, or a combination of these.
+values, or a combination of these.
 In general, the higher the number of nodes in a network, the higher the number of dimensions each node can encode, and the higher the number of values per dimension the node can take on, the more complex the patterns the network can represent.